winks/f5n.org/content/blog/2026/d11-part-three.md

 ## Preparations

-I didn't need a lot of new gear, but I wanted new rain pants, as my 10 or more like likely 12 or 13y old pair was already disintegrating, so I grabbed a pair for 60 EUR at Lucky Bike and saw a black jersey on the discount pile for 40 EUR, and it was the matching one to my black MTB shorts (also Endura), so I bought that as well.
+I didn't need a lot of new gear, but I wanted new rain pants, as my 10 (or more likely 12 or 13) year old pair was already disintegrating, so I grabbed a pair for 60 EUR at Lucky Bike and happened to find a black jersey on the discount pile for 40 EUR (matching my black MTB shorts, also Endura), so I bought that as well.

 My trusty Garmin eTrex that I'd bought in 2016 for 170 EUR had lost its power